br-mat/annoying-plant/README.md

 <p>

 Raspberry Pi Foundation entrance in the world of microcontrollers.
 The company itself is well known for its single board computers.
 This much smaller module comes with a fairly good price.
 The difference between the bigger RaspberryPi's is that not supposed to be a whole computer.
-Therefore it comes with less computing power and programmable memory space and probably more important no Operating system.
+Therefore, it comes with less computing power and programmable memory space and probably more important no Operating system.
 That to be said you program the function of the module on your own.
 It is also suitable for low power applications because it does not need that much power.
 <br>

 The technical aspects can be found in the Datasheet linked below: